 Plymouth, NH 03264

-- Once the above information has been received by Student Account Services it will be reviewed to see if the scholarship can show as pending payment on your online bill.
+- Once the above information has been received by Student Financial Services it will be reviewed to see if the scholarship can show as pending payment on your online bill.
 Scholarships contingent on grades or additional requirements by the student cannot show as pending payment.
 If a scholarship can show as a pending payment on a student’s bill, Student Account Services will account for this pending payment for up to 45 days after the start of the semester.
 If payment is not received within this time frame, the pending payment will be removed from the online bill and it will become the student’s responsibility to pay immediately any outstanding balances in order to avoid a 1.5% late fee.